pennnnny/meng438602/index.md

 <div id="display7" style="height: 50px; width: 100%;"></div>

 (i) Use eigenvalues to solve for freqencies.<br>
-(ii) If mass of floors is unknown, based on the observation, the frequency is 1, what is possiblm m1 mass.<br>
+(ii) If mass of floors is unknown, based on the observation, the frequency is 0.5, what is possible m1 mass.<br>

 <input type="submit" onclick="return printpdf()" value="Print">
 ## Submission